Search the GHTC website

 Global health R&D at work in Colorado

 University of Colorado School of Medicine researchers discovered that a process that protects the body from autoimmune disease also blocks the production of antibodies against HIV-1, the most common cause of AIDS.
-The immune system normally suppresses these antibodies to keep them from targeting healthy tissues; the question now is whether temporarily halting this mechanism would allow generation of antibodies capable of neutralizing HIV-1 without harm to patients.
+The immune system normally suppresses these antibodies to keep them from targeting healthy tissues; the question now is whether there are ways to temporarily halt this mechanism, allowing one’s body to generate antibodies capable of neutralizing HIV-1 without harm to patients.
 The findings could help scientists develop a vaccine.

 Footnotes